blurtechlegacy/sphinx-backend/README.md

   - npm start
   - Cry, bitch!
 ## License
-Use Attribution-NonCommercial-NoDerivatives 4.0 International Creative Commons license
+This project is licensed under the Attribution-NonCommercial-NoDerivatives 4.0 International Creative Commons license - see the [LICENSE.md](LICENSE.md) file for details